Joshua-bop/BooksApi/README.md

 Changes I would make:
 I would change the root parameters on the api controller to include a version number if this was a produciton api

+given more time, I would write Logging class, to handle logging errors from the API, and also implement a global error handler, in the action filter pipeline.

+move out the DI resolution code from Program.cs into its own class to handle it, keeps the Program.cs looking cleaner.